klokidis/klokidis/README.md

 - 👋 Hi, I’m @klokidis
-- 👀 I’m interested in backend end
+- 👀 I’m interested in android development
-- 🌱 I’m currently learning spring boot,java and git
+- 🌱 I’m currently learning kotlin,java,git and android studio

 <!---
 klokidis/klokidis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.